thomasnield/bayes_email_spam/README.md

 Experimenting with Bayes and Email Spam Categorization in Kotlin.
 No dependencies needed besides Kotlin 1.2 std-lib.

-Chapter 13 of [Data Science from Scratch](https://www.safaribooksonline.com/library/view/data-science-from/9781491901410/ch13.html#naive_bayes) has been the most helpful resource for this project.
+Chapter 13 of [O'Reilly Data Science from Scratch](https://github.com/joelgrus/data-science-from-scratch/blob/master/code-python3/naive_bayes.py) has been the most helpful resource for this project.

 **OUTPUT:**